LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 versions are:

 -  Static binding: 0
--  Dynamic binding (object bound at compile time): +1
+-  Dynamic binding (object bound at compile-time): +1
 -  Dynamic binding (object bound at runtime): +2

 Static binding is the common case with libraries and most application